 Follow the steps of your Scottish friends and immerse yourself in the traditional music and dance.
 At first sight, it doesn’t seem an easy dance to learn, but after a few beers you will discover that Ceilidh is all about experiencing the traditions, having a good laugh, and making friends.

 During the Hogmanay celebration, the official Ceilidh event happens in the Old Town, but if you miss it, or if the time doesn’t suit your new year’s celebration schedule, don’t worry.
 There are plenty of Ceilidh dance happening around town, and if a man dressed in a kilt invite you to dance, don’t dare to say no!

 I know, we are talking about the best place for the new year in Europe, why should I tell you to visit the Christmas Market?!
 The fact is that Edinburgh Christmas Market happens throughout the whole month of December and the food there is perfect for hangovers or a quick bite between concerts.

-Mulled wine, delicious hot dogs, waffles and salmon sandwiches… At the market you can fill your belly, buy souvenirs for the family and have fun on the Ferris Wheel or on the carousel!
-It’s holiday season, have fun!
+Mulled wine, delicious hot dogs, waffles and salmon sandwiches… At the market, you can fill your belly, buy souvenirs for the family and have fun on the Ferris Wheel or on the carousel!
+It’s the holiday season, have fun!